 *These disciplines have priority deadlines for scholarship consideration.
 Only those applications received by the deadline above will be considered for AFI Scholarship funding.
 Applications for admission, however, may be accepted after the priority deadline date but not considered for scholarship.
 We do encourage all applicants to apply early to each program.
 Any additional hard deadlines will be posted after priority deadline has passed.

 The applicant's completed application, narrative statement, resume, letters of recommendation, transcripts (if applicable) along with the other required Admissions materials will be reviewed by the Admissions Committee to determine if a candidate will be invited to participate in an interview.

-Interviews for Directing will be conducted in-person on the AFI campus.
-Interviews for all other disciplines are highly encouraged to be on the AFI campus but may be available via Skype.
+Interviews for all disciplines are highly encouraged to be on the AFI campus but may be available via Skype.